TELLING EXTRAORDINARY STORIES ABOUT ORDINARY PEOPLE

 She trained at BBC TV and specialises in character-driven stories from all over the world.
 They include one of Channel 4/Discovery’s highest ever rated documentaries - about morbid obesity - and a film about a mother’s painful journey to bring her daughter-in-law long to justice for murdering her son.
 Another film tells the strange story of a woman - a pathological liar - who insisted she was dying of cancer but was in perfect health.

-She is currently writer and director of a feature length documentary for HBO Max, a world exclusive tracing the rise and fall of a well-known pornographer.
+Her most recent work is as director/producer of a feature length documentary for HBO Max, a world exclusive tracing the rise and fall of a well-known pornographer.
 In production over lockdown, the film features accounts from women whose lives have been upturned and are sharing their stories for the first time.
-This is currently being submitted for the Sundance Festival.

 Katinka is an experienced drama documentary director and has written and directed eight films for the Grierson nominated series ‘Locked Up Abroad’ for National Geographic, including the first series.
 One of her films, ‘Locked Up Peru’, was nominated for an Emmy.